jambox-digital/react-easy-icon/README.md

 Paths of icons can be listed in the object and then we can import just the icons we need to fill that generic icon container.

-## Limitation of react-icon component
+## Limitation of react-svg-icon component

 Since this component is using single SVG path for creating the icon, all icons intended for use have to be optimized.